oney/react-prefetching/README.md

   return <div>{data}</div>;
 }
 ```
-Then your app has fetch waterfalls issue and doesn't have the prefetching feature.
+This app has fetch waterfalls issue and doesn't have prefetching feature.

 # Solution